google/skia/site/docs/user/sksl.md

 ---

-## <span id="coords">Coordinate Spaces</span>
+## Coordinate Spaces

 To understand how coordinates work in SkSL, you first need to understand [how they work in Skia](/docs/user/coordinates).
 If you're comfortable with Skia's coordinate spaces, then just remember that the coordinates supplied to your `main()` are **local** coordinates.
 They will be relative to the coordinate space of the `SkShader`.
 This will match the local space of the canvas and any `localMatrix` transformations.
 Additionally, if the shader is invoked by another, that parent shader may modify them arbitrarily.

 In addition, the `SkShader` produced from an `SkImage` does not use normalized coordinates (like a texture in GLSL).
 It uses `(0, 0)` in the upper-left corner, and `(w, h)` in the bottom-right corner.
 Normally, this is exactly what you want.
 If you're evaluating an `SkImageShader` with coordinates based on the ones passed to you, the scale is correct.
 However, if you want to adjust those coordinates (to do some kind of re-mapping of the image), remember that the coordinates are scaled up to the dimensions of the image:

 <fiddle-embed name='cc49d5a7b6b88d6a4dca1619e6df8763'></fiddle-embed>